 Taking your bike on the train

-When taking bikes onto the train, board the middle carriage of each 3 car electric train (2nd and 5th carriage of 6 car trains).
+When taking bikes onto the train, board the middle carriage of each 3 car train (second and fifth carriage of 6 car trains).

 Taking your bike on the bus

 At present, the only buses equipped with bike racks are the buses on Waiheke Island.

 Bicycles cannot be taken on other Auckland bus services unless it’s a folding bike.